ceos-seo/odc-colab/README.md

 ### Remote database environment
 This environment is for installing ODC with a remote database.

-The following block sets an environment variable for reading remote connections and initializes the ODC environment:
+The following block downloads the Python module, sets an environment variable to allow remote connections, and initializes the ODC environment with CEOS ODC utilities included:

 Substitutions:
 * `hostname`: the hostname of the target database.